LiskArchive/lisk-legacy-docs/introduction.md

 ![hub-account-info](assets/hub-account-info.png "hub-account-info")

-In case the respective Lisk ID did register a delegate on the network, there will be a "Delegate stats" instead of the "Account info" page, which will display additional information, like a list of accounts that have voted for that particular delegate, and some general statistics about the productivity of the respective delgate.
+In case the respective Lisk ID did register a delegate on the network, there will be a "Delegate stats" instead of the "Account info" page, which will display additional information, like a list of accounts that have voted for that particular delegate, and some general statistics about the productivity of the respective delegate.

 ![hub-delegate-stats](assets/hub-delegate-stats.png "hub-delegate-stats")

 ### Send transaction

 Send transactions with Lisk Hub by navigating to the "Wallet" page and hit the "Send" button.
-On the next page, it is needed to specify the recepient address and the amount of LSK that should be send.
+On the next page, it is needed to specify the recipient address and the amount of LSK that should be sent.
 The Reference is an optional data string, that will be connected to the transaction.
-It can be a custom string of 64 bytes and is often used as reference, what the transaction is about.
+It can be a custom string of 64 bytes and is often used as a reference, what the transaction is about.

 ![hub-send_transactions](assets/hub-send.png "hub-send_transactions")